Defending People In Georgia Charged With Drug Crimes

 In Georgia, not only are drugs like marijuana, THC, cocaine, and methamphetamine considered controlled substances but so are the compounds used to manufacture them.
 This broad definition of “controlled substances” is part of efforts on the part of the federal government and the state of Georgia to “crackdown” on the use of illegal drugs.
 Drug offense charges we regularly defend include:

-- Charges related to possession of marijuana, THC, cocaine, opioids and prescription methamphetamines
+- Charges related to possession of marijuana, THC, cocaine, opioids and prescription drugs, and methamphetamines

 - All other controlled substances